koalalorenzo/blog/content/posts/202503-my-first-game-jam/index.md

 My partner also gifted to me an asset pack from Humble Bundle and I hoarded a bunch of assets, including some of the background sounds.

-On the last day, I had some big issues with Dialogic, that caused me some actual _Yak shaving_. :facepalm: Investigating an issue with instances not being freed correctly, causing memory leaks.
+On the last day (_ofc_), I had some big issues with Dialogic, that caused me some actual _Yak shaving_. :facepalm: Investigating an issue with instances not being freed correctly, causing memory leaks.
 It was hard, and I ended up switching to [Dialogue Manager](https://dialogue.nathanhoad.net), which was much simpler,